Soontosh/SON-GOKU-Taskonomy-Lambda-Cloud/LAMBDA_SPIN_UP_GUIDE.md

 chmod +x prepare_taskonomy_data.py
 ```

-You MUST use this approach rather than using the script directly, so that you can grant it elevated priveleges.
+You MUST use this approach (run ALL the above commands) rather than using the script directly, so that you can grant it elevated priveleges.
 Otherwise, it won't work.

 ### 8.3 Choose a filesystem path for raw + reshaped data